 The commitments and debates have focused mainly on carbon markets and energetic transition and how to develop, finance renewable energy especially solar energy.
 There was also an appeal from many speakers about carbon market and how this market is essential to reduce carbon emission..

-More than 80 States officials were present to listen, and not to give speeches, which is “unusual for politicians” as President Macron said.
+More than 80 different State’s officials were present to listen, and not to give speeches, which is “unusual for politicians” as President Macron said.

 Finally, the lack of global comprehension of climate-related issues may be the principal problem of the One Planet Summit.
 The event had a specific, and narrow, objective, overlooking many important interactions with biodiversity or social impacts.
 No mention was made of preserving or restoring ecosystems, while functional ecosystems help sequestering CO2 and are crucial for livelihoods.
-Biodiversity at large was not a subject, nor as a victim of Climate Change, neither as part of the solution.
-The ocean, though at core for biodiversity, livelihoods and climate regulation (see the Ocean & Climate Platform advocacy), was mentioned only through the prism of shipping (with 34 countries committed to reduce shipping emissions).
+Biodiversity at large was not a subject, neither as a victim of Climate Change, nor as part of the solution.
+The ocean, though essential for biodiversity, livelihoods and climate regulation (see the Ocean & Climate Platform advocacy), was mentioned only through the prism of shipping (with 34 countries committed to reduce shipping emissions).

-This lack of comprehensiveness is one of the reason One Planet summits, appealed to be replicated each year, should not prevail politically or mediatically on Climate COPs.
-On COPs, interactions between Climate Change and social, economic and biodiversity issues are discussed and taken into account.
-The unilateral will shown by France to organize this summit proves an ambition of accelerating the transition, but the real (multilateral) legitimacy will continue to lie on States gathering under the UN Framework Convention on Climate Change.
+This lack of comprehensiveness is one of the reasons One Planet summits, appealed to be replicated each year, should not prevail politically or mediatically on Climate COPs.
+During COPs, interactions between Climate Change and social, economic and biodiversity issues are discussed and taken into account.
+The unilateral will shown by France to organize this summit proves an ambition to accelerate the transition, but the real (multilateral) legitimacy will continue to lie on States gathering under the UN Framework Convention on Climate Change.

 The One Planet Summit took place at “La Seine Musicale”, a new concert hall conceived as a “boat on the river”, which makes it an ironic setting for the “No Ocean Summit”.